arvidn/libtorrent/docs/manual.rst

 cache when a read cache miss occurs.
 Setting this to 0 is essentially the same thing as disabling read cache.
 The number of blocks read into the read cache is always capped by the piece boundry.

+When a piece in the write cache has ``write_cache_line_size`` contiguous blocks in it, they will be flushed.
+Setting this to 1 effectively disables the write cache.

 pe_settings
 ===========